BalzaniEdoardo/PGAM/Readme.md

  7. click "Apply" and then "Ok".

- 8. restart the commad prompt.
+ 8. restart the command prompt.